arkq/bluez-alsa/README.md

 	If connected Bluetooth headset supports AAC and BlueALSA was compiled with AAC (`./configure --enable-aac`) such an encoder will be used for A2DP profile.
-However, AAC encoding is buggious - sorry for that.
+However, AAC encoding is buggy - sorry for that.
 If the encoded packet size exceeds writing MTU, fragmentation occurs, which is not handled correctly.
 As a workaround, it is possible to decrease packet size by degrading audio quality via the `--aac-vbr-mode=NB` option.